Weller Academic Building, Room 204

 • Minimize the burden on Becker students, and others, participating in surveys/research studies.

 • Uphold ethical principles of human subjects research.

 • Ensure that data collected is valid, reliable, and used to inform decision-making.

 Please note: The survey research policy will not replace the legal requirement of an Institutional Review Board (IRB) review.
 Most research, including survey research, involving live human subjects requires the oversight of an IRB.
 The BCRRC is not a substitute for IRB oversight and approval.
-Contact the IR office to see if additional IRB approval is required before beginning your research project.
+Contact the IR&A office to see if additional IRB approval is required before beginning your research project.

 Procedure to Obtain Permission for a Survey Request

 Step One: Obtain permission from the following:

 a.
 Department Head of the requester for employees.

 b.
 Course instructor for students conducting surveys/human subjects research as part of academic coursework.